-Social media activism refers to the communicative action individuals perform by using social media platforms to collectively address a problem (Chon & Park, 2020).
-The growing popularity of social media activism makes it imperative to understand how activists use social media for digital and offline activism, deal with contentious issues, organize groups to influence others through collective action and solidarity, and solve problems using communication.
-Many digital activism studies explored the impact of technology or increased social media use on political participation, focussing on the government's role or the difference between online and traditional offline participation (Pandey et al. 2019), but nothing much is done on the grassroots.
+Social media activism refers to the communicative action individuals perform by using social media platforms to collectively address a problem (Chon and Park 2020).
+The growing popularity of social media activism makes it imperative to understand how activists use social media for digital and offline activism, deal with contentious issues, organise groups to influence others through collective action and solidarity, and solve problems using communication.
+Many digital activism studies explored the impact of technology or increased social media use on political participation, focussing on the government's role or the difference between online and traditional offline participation (Pandey, Gupta and Chattopadhyay 2019), but nothing much is done on the grassroots.
 To fill in this gap, this article intends to take the perspective of the activists in a semi-authoritarian and multi-ethnic country like Malaysia, investigating how activists coordinate their activities locally and globally, and sustain it over time by using social media platforms.
 It uses the communicative ecology framework to explore the inter-relationships between different communication methods and social dimensions in a specific movement.

-The Coalition of Clean and Fair elections ("Bersih" in Malay) is one of the largest movements in Malaysia that had organized five major rallies nationwide demanding electoral reform and a better democracy (Chan 2018).
-Their supporters spread the news online through blogging and social media platforms such as YouTube, Facebook, and Twitter.
-They used #bersih hashtags (Postill 2014) and added picBadges and Bersih-related images to their personal Facebook profiles (J.B.Y.
-Lim 2014).
-Those who live in semi-rural areas used Facebook and WhatsApp to spread information about the corruption and nepotism of prominent politicians during the GE14 campaigns (Tapsell 2018).
-The participatory nature of social media allows users to express personal emotions that are eventually weaved into a common narrative and bond them together in the public sphere (M. Lim 2012; Johns and Cheong 2019).
+The Coalition of Clean and Fair elections (Bersih in Malay) is one of the largest movements in Malaysia that had organised five major rallies nationwide demanding electoral reform and a better democracy (Chan 2018).
+Their supporters spread the news online through blogging and social media platforms such as YouTube, Facebook and Twitter.
+They used "#bersih" hashtags (Postill 2014) and added picBadges and Bersih-related images to their personal Facebook profiles (Lim 2014).
+Those who live in semi-rural areas used Facebook and WhatsApp to spread information about the corruption and nepotism of prominent politicians during the 14th General Election (GE14) campaigns (Tapsell 2018).
+The participatory nature of social media allows users to express personal emotions that are eventually weaved into a common narrative and bond them together in the public sphere (Lim 2012; Johns and Cheong 2019).
 With the growing emphasis on participation, ordinary people can easily use social media platforms to express their personal concerns and be part of collective decision-making.

-However, the growing practice of online fake news has caused the Malaysian government to introduce a controversial Anti-Fake News law in April, 2018, just a month before the GE14, and this requires us to reassess the role of social media in digital activism.
-A similar development can be traced globally where several incidents such as 2016's United States presidential election campaigns which were aided by Facebook's user data and fake images used by the Burmese officials to cover up the actual tragedy in the Rohingya conflict have resulted in the United Nations to adopt a Joint Declaration on Freedom of Expression and Fake News, Disinformation and Propaganda on 3 March 2017.
+However, the growing practice of online fake news has caused the Malaysian government to introduce a controversial Anti-Fake News Act in April 2018, just a month before the GE14, and this requires us to reassess the role of social media in digital activism.
+A similar development can be traced globally, where several incidents, such as the 2016 United States presidential election campaign usage of Facebook's user data and fake images by the Burmese officials to cover up the actual tragedy in the Rohingya conflict, have resulted in the United Nations adopting a Joint Declaration on Freedom of Expression and Fake News, Disinformation and Propaganda on 3 March 2017.
 To combat the spread of fake news and digital exploitation, social media platforms including Facebook, YouTube and Twitter as well as Google have agreed to the terms set.